 It can also be passed on between people and animals.
 So if you have conjunctivitis, it’s important to avoid contact with your pet until the infection has cleared up.

-Likewise, if you discover your dog has pink eye, it’s important to keep them away from other pets, children, seniors, and anyone who might have a compromised immune system.
+Likewise, if you discover your dog has pink eye, it’s important to keep them away from other pets, children, elders, and anyone who might have a compromised immune system.

 Other Ways Dogs Contract Pink Eye